Climate and Average Weather Year Round in Mexico City Mexico

 In Mexico City, the average percentage of the sky covered by clouds experiences extreme seasonal variation over the course of the year.

-The clearer part of the year in Mexico City begins around October 30 and lasts for 7.0 months, ending around May 31.
-On February 24, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 68% of the time, and overcast or mostly cloudy 32% of the time.
+The clearer part of the year in Mexico City begins around October 31 and lasts for 7.0 months, ending around May 31.

-The cloudier part of the year begins around May 31 and lasts for 5.0 months, ending around October 30.
-On September 12, the cloudiest day of the year, the sky is overcast or mostly cloudy 89% of the time, and clear, mostly clear, or partly cloudy 10% of the time.
+The cloudier part of the year begins around May 31 and lasts for 5.0 months, ending around October 31.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Mexico City varies very significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Mexico City is July, with an average of 23.4 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 79% on July 3.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Mexico City experiences extreme seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 6.9 months, from April 14 to November 11, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around July 2, with an average total accumulation of 5.4 inches.
+The rainy period of the year lasts for 7.0 months, from April 13 to November 12, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in Mexico City is July, with an average rainfall of 4.9 inches.

-The rainless period of the year lasts for 5.1 months, from November 11 to April 14.
-The least rain falls around December 12, with an average total accumulation of 0.1 inches.
+The rainless period of the year lasts for 5.0 months, from November 12 to April 13.
+The month with the least rain in Mexico City is December, with an average rainfall of 0.1 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.